 RFI is an attack that targets vulnerabilities in web applications that dynamically reference external scripts.
-Imperva Incapsula (a web app security services company) provides a detailed explanation on how RFI works.
+Imperva Incapsula (a web app security services company) provides a detailed explanation of how RFI works.

-Some do not consider physical theft as hacking, however the consequences can be similar.
+Some do not consider physical theft as hacking, however, the consequences can be similar.
 A hacker can attempt to enter the computer directly as opposed to remotely.
-Once the attacker has gained access, he/she can insert malicious code and obtain information the same way as if attacker plants the malicious code remotely.
+Once the attacker has gained access, he/she can insert malicious code and obtain information the same way an attacker plants the malicious code remotely.
 Additionally, an astute attacker may find a way to use the stolen computer for remote access to a network.

 What Should I Suspect?

 Cybercriminals will take advantage of a variety of platforms to spread malware.
 You should be wary of any and all platforms used to transmit data.
 This section describes several platforms and mechanisms used to spread malware or steal data.
 The next section describes a variety of means for avoiding cyber-attack from these sources.
 If we want to prevent hackers from achieving their malicious goals, we have to start with awareness.
 The list below highlights a few common ways they invade our privacy.